 Semantics

-A Statement may be prefixed by a label.
+NOTE A Statement may be prefixed by a label.
 Labelled statements are only used in conjunction with labelled break and continue statements.
 ECMAScript has no goto statement.

 An ECMAScript program is considered syntactically incorrect if it contains a LabelledStatement that is enclosed by a LabelledStatement with the same Identifier as label.
 This does not apply to labels appearing within the body of a FunctionDeclaration that is nested, directly or indirectly, within a labelled statement.

+The VarDeclaredNames of the production DefaultCase : Identifier : Statement is determined as follows:

+Return the VarDeclaredNames of Statement.

 The production Identifier : Statement is evaluated by adding Identifier to the label set of Statement and then evaluating Statement.
 If the LabelledStatement itself has a non-empty label set, these labels are also added to the label set of Statement before evaluating it.
 If the result of evaluating Statement is (break, V, L) where L is equal to Identifier, the production results in (normal, V, empty).

 Prior to the evaluation of a LabelledStatement, the contained Statement is regarded as possessing an empty label set, unless it is an IterationStatement or a SwitchStatement, in which case it is regarded as possessing a label set consisting of the single element, empty.